pingcap/docs/system-variables.md

 > **Warning:**
 >
-> TTL is an experimental feature.
+> [TTL](/time-to-live.md) is an experimental feature.
 This system variable might be changed or removed in future releases.

 - Scope: GLOBAL
 - Persists to cluster: Yes
 - Default value: `1h0m0s`
 - Range: `[10m0s, 8760h0m0s]`
 - This variable is used to control the scheduling interval of the TTL job in the background.
-For example, if the current value is set to `1h0m0s`, each table or partition with TTL attributes will clean up expired data once every hour.
+For example, if the current value is set to `1h0m0s`, each table with TTL attributes will clean up expired data once every hour.

 ### tidb_ttl_job_schedule_window_start_time <span class="version-mark">New in v6.5.0</span>

 > **Warning:**
 >
-> TTL is an experimental feature.
+> [TTL](/time-to-live.md) is an experimental feature.
 This system variable might be changed or removed in future releases.

 - Scope: GLOBAL
 - Type: Time
 - Persists to cluster: Yes
 - Default value: `00:00 +0000`
 - This variable is used to control the start time of the scheduling window of the TTL job in the background.
+When you modify the value of this variable, be cautious that a small window might cause the cleanup of expired data to fail.

 ### tidb_ttl_job_schedule_window_end_time <span class="version-mark">New in v6.5.0</span>

 > **Warning:**
 >
-> TTL is an experimental feature.
+> [TTL](/time-to-live.md) is an experimental feature.
 This system variable might be changed or removed in future releases.

 - Scope: GLOBAL
 - Type: Time
 - Persists to cluster: Yes
 - Default value: `23:59 +0000`
 - This variable is used to control the end time of the scheduling window of the TTL job in the background.
+When you modify the value of this variable, be cautious that a small window might cause the cleanup of expired data to fail.

 ### tidb_txn_assertion_level <span class="version-mark">New in v6.0.0</span>